exhum0/exhum0/README.md

 # About Me

-Born in Russia.
-International software developer and musician.
+Hi, I'm Adam Lean — a software developer and musician working internationally.
+Originally from Russia.
 Real name — Dmitry.

-I work under the alter ego **Adam Lean** because I prefer not to use my Russian legal name.
+I choose to work under a pseudonym for personal and professional reasons.

+My work is guided by ethical principles:
-I do not collaborate with government, military, or religious organizations.
+I do not collaborate with government, military, or religious institutions.
-I support human rights, freedom of expression, and ethical software development.
+I support human rights, freedom of speech, and responsible software practices.

+I also advocate for a decentralized internet, open standards, and privacy-focused technologies — including cryptocurrencies and Web3 ecosystems.

 ## Tools